Generally, the Government imposes restrictions on imports and exports for the following reasons:

 Domestic Tariff Area (DTA) refers to all areas other than SEZs and EOUs.
 The DTA units have no obligation to export, except when they obtain any duty free inputs or duty free capital goods for export production.
 They have no restriction on how much they can sell in DTA.
 Within the DTA, the manufacturers in North East, Sikkim, Himachal Pradesh, Jammu and Kashmir and Uttarakhand get some special concessions and incentives, like excise duty exemptions or refunds.

-An Importer Exporter Code (IEC) is a 10-digit number allotted to a person who wants to import or export.
+An Importer Exporter Code (IEC) is a 10-digit Alpha numeric code allotted to a person who wants to import or export.
 No export or import can be made by any person without obtaining an IEC number.
 Of course, there are some exemptions.
-The categories of importers or exporters listed at Para 2.07 of the Handbook of Procedures, Vol. 1 (HB-1) notified by the Director General of Foreign Trade (DGFT) through Public Notice no. 1 dated 1.4.2015 (See this link (http://dgft.gov.in/exim/2000/Updated_HBP_2015-2020.pdf) are exempted from obtaining IEC.
+The categories of importers or exporters listed at Para 2.07 of the Handbook of Procedures, Vol. 1 (HB-1) notified by the Director General of Foreign Trade (DGFT) through Public Notice no. 1 dated 1.4.2015 (See this link https://dgft.gov.in/sites/default/files/ftproc17-051217.pdf are exempted from obtaining IEC.

 Certain categories of importers and exporters have also been given permanent IEC by the DGFT, as listed in Para 2.08 of the HB-1.
 They need not obtain separate IEC as they can use the permanent IEC given to them.
 Broadly, the categories include Central or State Government, their wholly or partly owned agencies (other than commercial organisations), individuals/hospitals/or institutions importing for their personal use (not connected with trade) and persons engaged in border trade by land with Nepal, Myanmar, China etc. up to specified limits and so on.